2024 Report to the Community

 Find more parks at parksconservancy.org

-Stewarding our parklands wouldn't be possible without our dedicated community of volunteers.
-In 2022, 5,778 volunteers served 72,280 hours throughout the GGNRA.
-As we continue to rebuild our programming, we're grateful for all the volunteers who care for the parks’ natural and cultural resources and connect visitors to these treasured places.
+Stewarding our parklands wouldn‘t be possible without our dedicated community of volunteers.
+Our thanks to the thousands of you who care for the parks’ natural and cultural resources and connect visitors to these treasured places.
 Our volunteer programs are a collaborative effort of the NPS, the Presidio Trust, and the Parks Conservancy.

 Financials